 It is usually safe to leave Filter beans unordered.

-If a specific order is required, you should avoid configuring a Filter that reads the request body at Ordered.HIGHEST\PRECEDENCE, since it might go against the character encoding configuration of your application.
-If a Servlet filter wraps the request, it should be configured with an order that is less than or equal to FilterRegistrationBean.REQUEST\WRAPPER\FILTER\MAX\ORDER.
+If a specific order is required, you should annotate the Filter with @Order or make it implement Ordered.
+You cannot configure the order of a Filter by annotating its bean method with @Order.
+If you cannot change the Filter class to add @Order or implement Ordered, you must define a FilterRegistrationBean for the Filter and set the registration bean's order using the setOrder(int) method.
+Avoid configuring a Filter that reads the request body at Ordered.HIGHEST_PRECEDENCE, since it might go against the character encoding configuration of your application.
+If a Servlet filter wraps the request, it should be configured with an order that is less than or equal to OrderedFilter.REQUEST_WRAPPER_FILTER_MAX_ORDER.